standardhealth/cimpl-doc/docs/cimpl6ToolingReference.md

 Must-Support elements are designated with the `MS` tag after the property name.

-The Must-Support elements are designated at the level of the IG, because different elements are important for different use cases.
-For example, one use case may require a patient's date of death, but another might not.
+Must-Support elements are not part of the data model, because different elements are important for different use cases.
+For example, one use case may require a patient's date of death and another might not, but the data model for date of death should be the same wherever it is used.

 #### Specifying No-Profile Elements

-The No-Profile (`NP`) tag is a specific instruction to NOT profile a certain class, and therefore, not include a profile of the class in the IG.
+The No-Profile (`NP`) tag instructs SHR-CLI to NOT profile a class, and therefore, exclude it from the list of profiles.

-In clinical modeling, classes frequently reference other classes.
-For example, a laboratory result may reference the patient, the specimen, and the organization, and the performer.
-The dependencies can branch out until there is a large network of indirectly-required classes that may extend beyond the intended scope of the IG.

-By default, CIMPL will bring all indirectly-required classes into the IG.
+> In clinical models, classes frequently reference other classes.
+A laboratory result may reference a patient, a specimen, a device, etc. In turn, the specimen could reference a procedure, the procedure its location, the device its manufacturer, etc. There could be large network of indirectly-required classes that extend well beyond the intended scope of the IG.
+If any of these classes have models, then by default, SHR-CLI will create profiles for them, and bring those profiles into the IG.
+The `NP` flag is a way to put boundaries around your IG.

-Some of these indirectly-required classes may have CIMPL models that would cause profiles to be created for them.

-Namespaces in CIMPL may have modeled this "indirect" classes.
+Because dependencies can be hard to predict, a good way to determine which classes should be designated with an `NP` flag is to generate the IG, then go to the `out/fhir/profiles` directory to see the complete list of profiles generated.
+If any profiles in that directory are extraneous to the purpose of the IG, go back to the CP and apply the `NP` flag to the corresponding class.

+The `NP` flag should not be applied to any class that is a parent class of one of the classes you want in your IG.
+This may interfere with mapping rules inherited from that parent class.

 ***
 **NOTE:** The "No Profile" feature is available in SHR-CLI 6.6.0 and higher